Nyköping: Buses

 Coaches to Stockholm and Gothenburg are operated by Flixbus.

 Rail

 The city is located on a branch line to the Södra stambanan.
 Scheduled railway connections on the line is provided by SJ AB.
 These are mostly operated by Rc-hauled trainsets.
 SJ does currently not operate any X 2000 services to Nyköping.

 The planned new high-speed rail Ostlänken going from Stockholm to Linköping will have two stops in the city, one at the new planned train station and one at Skavsta Airport.
-The railway will later be connected with the planned high-speed rail Götalandsbanan going from Linköping to Gothenburg Which will make it possible to go from Stockholm to Gothenburg in 2 hours.
-It's planned to be finished between 2033 and 2035.
+The railway will later be connected with the planned high-speed rail Götalandsbanan going from Linköping to Gothenburg, which will make it possible to go from Stockholm to Gothenburg in two hours.
+It is planned to be finished between 2033 and 2035.